 In this course the student will explore key finance issues in public organizations and not for profit corporations.
 The broad content will include public sector bonding and levying fees, to the role of philanthropy funding in major Non Governmental Organization [NGO] operations.
 Different methods of budgeting and accounting from corporate methods will also be presented.
 The role of finance in the public and not for profit sectors has become central to the stability of the world economy.
 On the local level, governments and not for profit corporations provide critical services.
 Internationally, NGOs play major roles in mediating key global problems.
 Governments financed projects, from the Five Gorges Dam in China, to the new tide regulation project in Venice and to the rebuilding of Port infrastructure in Seattle, have wide ranging local and global impacts.
 Prerequisites: MBA 535 or applicable prior experience in accounting, MBA 540.

-In this course, you will study the theory and practice of business finance from a decision-maker's perspective.
-Using quantitative and qualitative tools, you will recommend company strategy relating to capital structure, sources of short-term and long-term capital, and asset management, based on both internal analyses and the influence of financial markets and institutions.
-Practical applications will help you understand how financial management supports other components of a firm's overall business strategy.
-You will explore the different methods of presenting financial information to a range of audiences.
-You will also learn the special challenges involved in managing the finances of international firms.
-Prerequisite: MBA 535 or applicable prior experience in accounting.
+This course examines the theory and practice of business finance from a decision-maker’s perspective.
+Using quantitative and qualitative tools, students will recommend company strategy relating to capital structure, sources of short-term and long-term capital, and asset management, based on both internal analyses and the influence of financial markets and institutions.
+Practical applications will help students understand how financial management supports other components of a firm’s overall business strategy.
+The course explores the different methods of presenting financial information to a range of audiences and the special challenges involved in managing the finances of international firms.